kenan238/Emacs-Config/README.md

 I created this so i can:
 - Share my configuration with people
 - Transfer it from a computer to another
+- Let people copy this so they don't have to configure all the boring stuff

 ok thx for reading bye